shortlist-digital/react-native-starter/readme.md

 ##### Not working yet (them not me) but I figured out how to do it so thought it was worth noting down still
 You will also want to enable Enable Chrome Debugging too so go into the ```RCTWebSocketExecutor.m``` file in Xcode (Libraries/RCTWebSocket.xcodeproj) and change the localhost in this file to your IP address too.
 Then save, shake the phone and select 'Debug in Chrome'.

+##Install guides -

+[React Native Device info](https://github.com/rebeccahughes/react-native-device-info) - I have done iOS, will need to do Android when I get it working on a device.